Adroiti/docs-for-code-review-tools/tfsec/aws-ec2-no-secrets-in-user-data.md

-Pattern: User data for EC2 instances must not contain sensitive AWS keys
+Pattern: Use sensitive data in AWS EC2 instance

 Issue: -

 ## Description

 EC2 instance data is used to pass start up information into the EC2 instance.
-This userdata must not contain access key credentials.
+This user-data must not contain access key credentials.
 Instead use an IAM Instance Profile assigned to the instance to grant access to other AWS Services.

 **Resolution**: Remove sensitive data from the EC2 instance user-data.